-Wreckage blocks access to second data recorder in New Jersey train crash
+Investigators interview engineer of crashed New Jersey train

-NEW YORK Investigators probing why a New Jersey commuter train smashed into Hoboken station, killing one person and injuring 108, planned to interview more witnesses on Saturday as the site remained too dangerous to extract a second data recorder from the wreckage.
+NEW YORK (Reuters) - Investigators on Saturday interviewed the engineer of a New Jersey commuter train that smashed into a Hoboken station this week, killing one person and injuring 108, the National Transportation Safety Board said in a statement.

-The Thursday morning rush hour crash left a 34-year-old woman on the platform dead and toppled support columns in the early 20th century building, a major transit point for New York City-bound commuters.
+The NTSB said it would not immediately release anything investigators heard from the 29-year veteran of the railway, who was also injured in the Thursday morning crash that left a 34-year-old woman on the platform dead and toppled support columns in the 1907 building, a major transit point for New York City-bound commuters.

+Investigators had not previously been able to interview the driver, Thomas Gallagher, because of his injuries.
+Gallagher could not be reached for comment.

+The NTSB in a statement also noted that it had completed an inspection of the tracks and found nothing that would have affected the train's performance.

-The damage to the columns has left the station unstable, and delayed the extraction of a data recorder and forward-facing video recorder that could help the National Transportation Safety Board understand the causes of the crash.
+The damage to the columns has left the station unstable, and the agency said that environmental and structural issues have delayed the extraction of a data recorder and forward-facing video recorder that could help investigators understand the causes of the crash.

-"We know where it is, it's just a matter of getting to it and that's kind of what today's site safety meeting was about," NTSB spokesman Christopher O'Neil said in a telephone interview.
+"We know where it is; it's just a matter of getting to it and that's kind of what today's site safety meeting was about," NTSB spokesman Christopher O'Neil said in a telephone interview.
 "Until the debris removal process starts we're not going to be able to access that lead car to get that other event recorder."

+The agency has obtained video from other trains that had been at the Hoboken Terminal, and will scan those for more information on what it called an "accident event" in a Saturday statement.

 Another recorder was extracted from the train on Thursday and sent to its manufacturer on Friday after investigators were unable to download data off it.